-We are proud of the excellent acquisitions completed in the first quarter, resulting in investments of nearly \$80 million.
-The upturn in the occupancy rate is being confirmed and we are confident that such trend will be maintained during the next quarters.
+We are proud of the excellent acquisitions completed in the first six-month period, resulting in investments of nearly \$85 million.
+The gradual upturn in the occupancy rate is being confirmed and we are confident that such trend will be maintained during the next quarters.
 Obviously, we will continue to be on the lookout for value-creating expansion opportunities over the long term while maintaining a dynamic and disciplined operational and financial management so as to continue generating stability and growing profitability for our unitholders.